andrewbyoo/e-commerce-backend/README.md

 - [Questions](#questions)

 ## Installation
-To get the app on your local machine:
+- To get the app on your local machine:
-Click on the code button on the repo.
+  1. Click on the code button on the repo.
-Copy the HTTPS or SSH link.
+  2. Copy the HTTPS or SSH link.
-Run the command `git clone` with the copied HTTPS or SSH link.
+  3. Run the command `git clone` with the copied HTTPS or SSH link.
+- To get the app prepared to run:
-In your local repo, open the .env file and fill in the fields with your mysql login information.
+  1. In your local repo, open the `.env` file and fill in the fields with your mysql login information.
-In the terminal, run the command `npm i`, then run `mysql -u root -p`.
+  2. In the terminal, run the command `npm i`, then run `mysql -u root -p`.
-After logging into MySQL, run the command `source db/schema.sql`, then run `quit`.
+  3. After logging into MySQL, run the command `source db/schema.sql`, then run `quit`.
-If you would like seed data for testing, run the command `npm run seed`.
+- If you would like seed data for testing, run the command `npm run seed`.

 ## Usage
 The visual shows the app running on a local server and how request are made using Insomnia.